-Empower Marginalized and Vulnerable Women to Become Financially Independent
+Empower Marginalized & Vulnerable Women to Financial Independence

-Trades of Hope has partnered with this Artisan community in Jordan for many years.
-Over the years they’ve shared their unique personal struggles and how being a part of this community of strong women is empowering them to overcome these challenges.
+Stories of Hope in Jordan – Trades of Hope has partnered with this Artisan community in Jordan for many years.
+Over the years they’ve shared their unique personal struggles and how being a part of this community of strong women is empowering them to overcome these challenges. – (Read Time: 6 min.)

 Job Skills Training & Dignified Income for Marginalized Women